MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

   1. Alias
   2. Function
   3. Cmdlet
-  4. External executable files (programs and scripts)
+  4. External executable files (programs and non-PowerShell scripts)

 Therefore, if you type "help", PowerShell first looks for an alias named `help`, then a function named `Help`, and finally a cmdlet named `Help`.
 It